Iancheung228/Iancheung228.github.io/_posts/2025-04-02-causal_inf_notes.md

 &nbsp;
 ### Practically, how do we pick what value of $$\Delta$$ to use for the alternative hypothesis in the calculation of power?

 Thus far, we have omitted the discussion of what the value of $$\Delta_{H_A}$$ should be.
 All we know is that $$\Delta_{H_A}$$ should be greater than 0.
-But as we saw in the 2 diagrams above, we need a specific value to determin the power of the test
+But as we saw in the 2 diagrams above, we need a specific value to determine the power of the hypothesis test.

 In practice, what happens is we are given a significance level α, and we are interested in determining the sample size required to achieve a desired statistical power.
 However, the specific value of the alternative hypothesis, which is needed in our power calculation, is unknown.

 A common choice is to use the **minimum detectable effect (MDE)**.
 This is the minimum effect size $$\Delta_{H_A}$$ that would be considered meaningful for the business problem.
-So in our conversion improvement example, suppose the business team told you that 1% of conversion improvement (absolute) is the breakeven point for profit (due to associated cost with implementing any new features), our MDE would be $$1 %$$.
-Then we would calculate the sample size required, substituting the MDE as the value of $$\Delta$$.
+So in our conversion improvement example, suppose the business team told you that a 1% of conversion improvement (absolute) is needed to breakeven for the associated cost with implementing this new feature, our MDE would be 1%.
+Then we would calculate the sample size required, substituting the MDE as the value of $$\Delta_{H_A}$$.

 If the "true $$\Delta$$" is larger than this MDE, by property 3), our test will still have enough power to detect the effect size.
-If the "true $$\Delta$$" is smaller than this MDE, our test will NOT have enough power, but we do not care about this small improvement anyways.
+On the other hand, if the "true $$\Delta$$" is smaller than this MDE, our test will NOT have enough power, but we do not care about this small improvement anyways.

 All that is to say: by using this value for $$\Delta_{H_A}$$ , we’ve assured ourselves that the calculated sample size is big enough to detect the minimum effect we care about (and vacously, any effect size that is bigger).
 For any effect size that are smaller than then MDE, we would have insufficient power when drawing our conclusions.